On the Origin of Linearity and Unitarity in Quantum Theory: Deriving quantum dynamics

 Only closed quantum systems evolve unitarily --- open ones evolve via \textit{quantum channels}.
 Our next result says that quantum channels are the only locally applicable transformations on a state-measurement theory for open quantum systems.
 This state-measurement theory is defined as follows.

-\begin{example}[Mixed quantum theory] In finite-dimensional mixed quantum theory, each system $A$ is a finite-dimensional Hilbert space.
+\begin{example}[Mixed quantum SM theory] In mixed quantum SM theory, each system $A$ is a finite-dimensional Hilbert space.
 The set $S_A$ of states of the system $A$ is the set $D(A)$ of density operators (i.e. the trace-one positive operators) on $A$.
 The set $M_A$ of measurement outcomes is the set $\Pi(A)$ of projectors on $A$; the nothing outcome is represented by the identity operator.
 The probability rule $p:D(A) \times \Pi(A) \rightarrow [0,1]$ is given by and the update rule $u:D(A) \times \Pi(A) \rightarrow D(A)$ is given by This is a spatial state-update theory where parallel composition on both states and measurements is given by the tensor product. \end{example}

 More generally, one could include arbitrary positive-operator valued measurements (POVMs) in the state-measurement theory, or, even more generally, arbitrary quantum instruments.
 In these cases, the following lemma and theorems still hold.
-Let us now describe the locally applicable transformations on mixed quantum theory.
+Let us now describe the locally applicable transformations on mixed quantum SM theory.

-\begin{example}[Locally applicable transformations on static mixed quantum theory] Let $A,B$ be Hilbert spaces.
-A locally applicable transformation on mixed quantum theory of type $A \rightarrow B$ is a family of functions $L_X: D(A \otimes X) \rightarrow D(B \otimes X)$ such that: \begin{itemize} \item Parallel composition commutes with the action of $\mathscr{L}$, meaning \item Probabilities of measurements on auxiliary systems are untouched by $\mathscr{L}$, meaning \item The update due to measurements on auxiliary systems are untouched by $\mathscr{L}$, meaning where we recall that we have defined $p(\rho , \pi ):= {\rm Tr}(\rho \pi) $. \end{itemize} \end{example} Again using the second and third bullet points together gives Note that again, locally applicable transformations are only ever defined on the most easily physically interpretable positive linear operators, those which are normalised.
-We now take the reader through an analogous path to establishing that locally applicable transformations perfectly replace completely positive and trace preservation as a postulate for transformations of density matrices.
-To begin, with let us take the easy direction.
-Clearly, any quantum channel can be used to define a locally applicable transformation, by taking tensor products with appropriate identity channels.
+\begin{example}[Locally applicable transformations on static mixed quantum SM theory] Let $A,B$ be Hilbert spaces.
+A locally applicable transformation on mixed quantum SM theory of type $A \rightarrow B$ is a family of functions $L_X: D(A \otimes X) \rightarrow D(B \otimes X)$ such that: \begin{itemize} \item Parallel composition commutes with the action of $\mathscr{L}$, meaning \item Probabilities of measurements on auxiliary systems are untouched by $\mathscr{L}$, meaning \item The update due to measurements on auxiliary systems are untouched by $\mathscr{L}$, meaning where we recall that we have defined $p(\rho , \pi ):= {\rm Tr}(\rho \pi) $. \end{itemize} \end{example} Again using the second and third bullet points together gives Note that again, locally applicable transformations are only ever defined on the most easily physically interpretable positive linear operators, those which are normalised.